mtlynch/mtlynch.io/_posts/2017-10-31-human-code-reviews-2.md

 The biggest problem was that I didn't adjust my techniques to take into account that it was Mallory's first review on the team.
 Ths was most problematic in the volume of notes I gave.
 I should have [started out with only high-level notes](/human-code-reviews-1/#start-high-level-and-work-your-way-down) so that she didn't feel ambushed by 59 notes.

-I should have done more to demonstrate that I wasn't there to obstruct the work, but rather help it move forward by providing [code examples](/human-code-reviews-1/#be-generous-with-code-examples) and [calling out what was good](#offer-sincere-praise) about the changelist.
+I should have done more to demonstrate that I wasn't there to obstruct the work, but rather help it move forward by providing [code examples](/human-code-reviews-1/#be-generous-with-code-examples) and [calling out what was good](#offer-sincere-praise) about her changelist.

 I also allowed stalemate to drag on too long.
 After a few rounds, it should have been clear to me that we were not making meaningful progress in the review.
 I should have  [taken the initiative](#handle-stalemates-proactively) to make a drastic change, such as meeting in person to address the deeper conflict or escalating to our manager.